-Please remember that income means profit not turnoverif you've legitimately suppressed your profits to minimise income tax, this will work against you when applying for a mortgage.
+Please remember that income means profit not turnover- if you've legitimately suppressed your profits to minimise income tax, this will work against you when applying for a mortgage.
+Self-employed mortgages are a bit of a minefield and you really need access to expert knowledge and contacts.
+We can help you.